cekpowell/csvql-ide/README.md

-# Choran IDE
+# CSVQL IDE
-An IDE created for the Choran programming language - built on top of the Choran interpreter developed in COMP2212: Programming Language Concepts.
+An IDE created for the CSVQL programming language - built on top of the CSVQL language and interpreter developed in COMP2212: Programming Language Concepts.